I travel a lot in Spain, it’s one of my favourite places to get lost, eat well, experience sunshine and culture.

 Add 1 tbs oil to a large frying pan, on medium heat, cook the garlic and onions for 7-9 minutes, adding 1/2 teas salt, until soft and golden.
 Set aside to cool.

 Place in the oven for 25 minutes, drizzle over a little more oil at 20 minutes.
-When it’s ready, the top will be nicely golden and the centre will be springy when pressed with your fingers.
+When it’s ready, the top will be nicely golden, the centre piping hot and the top will be springy when pressed with your fingers.

 Leave to cool in the tin for 15 minutes before slicing and serving with a crisp salad, olives and all your other favourite Spanish tapas.
 It’s great with vegan aioli, also nice with a scattering of freshly chopped herbs, mint and parsley especially.